-In the structural path analysis, the path scheme discussed the basic path connecting the origin of the dimension variable to the SCF variable as the destination path directly or through other variables first.
-In analysing the structural path, the path identified have direct effects, indirect effects and total effects (MacKinnon et al., 2012; Maslowsky et al., 2015; Turnes & Ernst, 2015).
+The effect of dimensional variables.
+In the structural path analysis, the path scheme discusse the basic path connecting the origin of the dimension variable to the SCF variable as the destination path directly or through other variables first.
+In analyzing the structural path, the path identified have direct effects, indirect effects and total effects (MacKinnon et al., 2012; Maslowsky et al., 2015; Turnes & Ernst, 2015).

 In general, the ECO dimension variable directly reflects positively to SOC, EGY, ACT, and SCF.
 If there is an improvement in the sustainability of the ECO dimension, the conditions in the dimensions of SOC, EGY, ACT and SCF will also improve, and vice versa.

-The estimation results shows that the Variable Effect dimension of ECO to SOC has a path coefficient of 0.908 or the magnitude of the ECO effect on SOC of 90.80%.
+From the estimation results, it shows the Variable Effect dimension of ECO to SOC has a path coefficient of 0.908 or the magnitude of the ECO effect on SOC of 90.80 %.
 Where the effect is significant at the value of t = 28,501 (> t table = 1.99).
 Variable ECO to EGY has a significant effect of 0.957 or 95.70 %.
-Likewise, with the ECO variable for ACT and SCF each of 0.365 or 36.50 %, and 0.510 or 51%.
+Likewise, with the ECO variable for ACT and SCF each of 0.365 or 36.50 %, and 0.510 or 51 %.
 Overall, calculation results show a probability value <0.05, there is enough data to reject H0 and accept H1.
 That is, there is a linear relationship between the ECO variable with SOC, EGY, and ACT.

-Figure 4 shows the measurement results of the effects of each variable on the sustainability dimension to each of the lever indicators.
-The overall calculation results show a significant-good probability value (<0.05) and t statistics (>t table=1.99).
+Figure 4 the measurement results of the effects of each variable on the sustainability dimension to each of the lever indicators.
+The overall calculation results show a significant-good probability value (<0.05) and T Statistics (> t table = 1.99).
 All sustainability dimension variables show a positive effect on the lever indicator.
-It is indicated by the positive estimation value.
-The lowest estimation value is the effect of the SOC dimension variable of the labour absorption rate [SOC2], the path coefficient of 0.825 or 82.50%.
+That indicated by the positive estimation value.
+The lowest estimation value is the effect of the SOC dimension variable of the labour absorption rate [SOC2], the path coefficient of 0.825 or 82.50 %.